CreatorOS/twitter-dapp/LEARN.md

 (2) We need major improvement in UI.
 (I will change the CSS library from Bootstrap Framework to Tailwind CSS utility Library that will enhance the UI and UX.
 If you have some suggestions about UI or design then please DM)

-(3) Basic tutorials on gas optimization and interacting with inline assembly or Yul
+(3) Getting some real and hard stuff done like gas optimization and interacting with inline assembly or bytecode

 (4) Writing Test scripts

-(5) Deploying on Mainnet and with custom ens domain
+(5) Deploying on testnet.

-(6) Answering to <b>Now we need to ask some big and universal questions!
+(6) Answering to **Now we need to ask some big and universal questions!
 How decentralization will help to solve the major issues above listed?
-And how the second diagram will solve the problem?</b> from chapter 1
+And how the second diagram will solve the problem?** from chapter 1

-<b>If you have any suggestion or change you think it should be made then you can make a pull request or DM me on Github or Discord </b>
+👋